WWE News: WWE Officials Torn On Next Creative Plans For The New Day

 The New Day dominated the tag team scene in 2016 and more than half of 2015 to boot.
-One of the biggest travesties in sports entertainment was when The Usos received the Slammy Award for WWE’s Best Tag Team in 2015, despite The New Day holding the championships longer than Jimmy and Jey.
-The Slammys were awarded based on fan voting that year so because The Usos were babyfaces and The New Day were heels, so it’s not all that surprising when you factor that in.
+One of the biggest travesties in sports entertainment was when The Usos received the Slammy Award for WWE’s Best Tag Team in 2015 despite The New Day holding the championships longer than Jimmy and Jey.
+The Slammys were awarded based on fan voting that year and because The Usos were babyfaces, and The New Day were heels, it’s not all that surprising when you factor that in.

 The script has since been flipped as The Usos are heels on SmackDown Live while The New Day have been babyfaces since right before WrestleMania 32.
-As everyone recalls, Big E, Kofi Kingston and Xavier Woods were originally packaged as a babyface faction spouting the power of positivity in a baptist-style gimmick.
+As everyone recalls, Big E, Kofi Kingston, and Xavier Woods were originally packaged as a babyface faction spouting the power of positivity in a baptist-style gimmick.

 That portrayal failed almost immediately, but instead of pulling them off television completely, the WWE used the backlash from the audience and turned The New Day heel, and they thrived.
 That heel run spanned nearly a year before the popularity of their act forced WWE officials to turn them face again early on in 2016.
 Their first program back as babyfaces, of course, came against the League of Nations, which culminated with a match at WrestleMania.

-The most memorable moments from that WrestleMania bout had nothing to do with the match itself, rather The New Day’s entrance and the legends that appeared in the aftermath.
-The New Day actually lost the match, and King Barrett’s promo afterwards prompted Mick Foley, Shawn Michaels and ‘Stone Cold’ Steve Austin to run-in and clear the ring, providing major nostalgia pops along the way.
+The most memorable moments from that WrestleMania bout had nothing to do with the match itself.
+It was The New Day’s entrance and the legends that appeared in the aftermath that stole the show.
+The New Day actually lost the match, and King Barrett’s promo afterward prompted Mick Foley, Shawn Michaels, and ‘Stone Cold’ Steve Austin to run-in and clear the ring, providing major nostalgia pops along the way.

-The League of Nations have since disbanded, and only half of the founding members remain with the WWE.
+The League of Nations has since disbanded, and only half of the founding members remain with the WWE.
 The New Day, on the other hand, have been one of the most successful stables in the company, holding the WWE Tag Team Championships for the entirety of 2016.

 Their biggest achievement, of course, came last month when they surpassed Demolition for the longest-reigning tag team champions in WWE history.
 The record stood for 28 years before The New Day dominated the December 12 episode of Monday Night RAW, winning two separate triple threat matches to break the record.
 However, their reign abruptly ended six days later when they dropped the titles to Cesaro and Sheamus.